salom18/Projet_programmation-/README.md

 <a name="Utilisation"></a>
 ## Utilisation
 The user must follow the following steps :
-1. Download the file hotels_booking_helper
+1. Download the file trip_information_provider
 2. Open a terminal and copy and paste the following packages :
 - pip install pyowm
 - pip install urllib.request